agkozak/agkozak-zsh-prompt/README.md

 to your `.zshrc`.

+This prompt will work perfectly if you use the default ZSH Emacs editing mode; in that case, the prompt character will not change.

 ## Customization

 In addition to setting `AGKOZAK_PROMPT_DIRTRIM` and `AGKOZAK_NAMED_DIRS` to alter how the working directory is displayed ([see above](#abbreviated-paths)), you may use other settings to alter how the prompt is displayed.